 Set up a drinks and snack station in a central area so that everyone can stay hydrated and properly fed (a granola bar is not enough to sustain you all day).
 Whether you hired a professional moving company or not, you’ll probably want to keep lunch “on-site” to save time and keep morale up.
 A few delivery pizzas will lift anybody’s mood.

 Preventing injury during your move is as important for your kids and pets as it is to you.
 Excited youngsters and furry companions can easily be injured if they’re running around underfoot.

 If your kids are old enough to help, you can have them carry lighter boxes or act as the spotter.
 But young children will have a difficult time stay safe amidst all the excitement.
 Call a friend, family member, or trusted babysitter to take the kids somewhere else for the day.

 If that’s not possible, set up a safe, out-of-the-way spot for your kids to play or watch movies without getting in the way.
 A playpen or a room blocked off with a baby gate (remove all the furniture and boxes first!) will let them get some wiggles out without getting in the way.

-If you can’t find a pet sitter for the day, restrict your furry friend to an empty room with access to food, water, and toys or keep them in a crate.
+If you can’t find a pet sitter for the day, restrict your furry friend to an empty room or crate with access to food, water, and toys.
 Just don’t forget to give them a few yard breaks throughout the day to relieve themselves and burn off some energy.

 When it comes to preventing damage during your move, think outside the box.
 Your home and your body can get hurt during a move just as easily as your possessions.